It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Driving 55 will not reduce oil imports.

-Driving 55 might save you a little money, but driving 55 is going to frustrate you so much that you're going to end up spending in speeding tickets what you save in expenses of gasoline.
+Driving 55 might save you a little money, but driving 55 is going to frustrate you so much that you're going to end up spending in speeding tickets what you saved in expenses of gasoline.

-The song is really good if you don't associate it with one of those movies.
+This song is really good if you don't associate it with one of those movies.

-800 282-2882 on Open Line Friday Investors Business Daily on yesterday, great editorial on this whole sham of putting the polar bear on the endangered species list.
+800-282-2882 on Open Line Friday Investors Business Daily on yesterday, great editorial on this whole sham of putting the polar bear on the endangered species list.

 It's about Alaska saying it's going to sue to challenge the listing of polar bears as a threatened species.